 And in January 2014 we had a victory on the ground – a new committee convened and, after reviewing the evidence, decided to reintroduce OPV into Israel’s vaccination schedule for good.

 I know this vaccine is alive, but I am not afraid.
 Data from around the world and from Israel tells me that OPV given after IPV is safe and effective.
 I know that VAPP is no longer a risk, and that the protection against polio is optimal.

 We won the fight against polio in Israel but we are losing it in the rest of the world.
 Afghanistan, Pakistan and Nigeria still have polio, and they are still exporting it to other countries.
 Syria had 22 paralytic polio cases in the wake of the civil war and the breakdown of their health system.
 Polio exported from Nigeria has reached the Horn of Africa, and more than 190 children were diagnosed with polio paralysis in 2013.

-My parents gave me a world without smallpox – I wanted to give my children a world without polio but, beyond the borders of our little country, polio is back.Make a donation
+My parents gave me a world without smallpox – I wanted to give my children a world without polio but, beyond the borders of our little country, polio is back.Support Aeon: make a one-off donation